← Home

 4. If you are an SME operator: your obligations are the same as for large operators.
 Consult the due diligence guide and the compliance checklist.

-5. Start early β€” even though the deadline is June 2026, collecting data from suppliers takes time.
+5. Start early β€” even though the deadline for small/micro non-timber operators is June 2027, collecting data from suppliers takes time, and large/medium operators must be ready by December 2026.

 Resources for SMEs